kaadmy/armory/README.armory.txt

 To run with the default map bundled with this plugin, run bzfs with:
   -conf armory.conf
+Change vthe .conf file as needed for the file paths.

 Attackers(Red team):
   Break into the other team's armory.